ndemeyvan/pay_unit_sdk/README.md

               transactionCallBackUrl: "<Your transactionCallBackUrl url>",
               notiFyUrl: "<Your notification url>",
               transactionAmount: "<Your transaction amount>",
- 	      text: "<Your Button text>",
               color: <Custom color of the button Example: Colors.red>,
+              productName: <The name of the product>,
               actionAfterProccess: (transactionId,  transactionStatus) {
 		//here is the action who start after the end of the paiement , you can perform
 		//some operation here , like display a alertDialog after the end of the payment.
                     AwesomeDialog(
                         dismissOnBackKeyPress: false,